 Fine-Wilson studied ceramics at the Maryland Institute College of Art, the Massachusetts College of Art, and the University of the Arts, PA.
 She has received praise for her work in numerous exhibitions, and most recently in the South County Art Association Earthworks Exhibition in Rhode Island.
 Among her selected exhibitions are the State of Clay Biennial Exhibition through the Lexington Arts and Crafts Society, MA, Off the Wall at Danforth Museum of Art Framingham, MA, and AD 20/21 at the Cyclorama Boston.
 Fine-Wilson works from her studio in Millbury, MA.

-Fountain Street Exhibitions: Thrive, Juncture, Yellow Too!, Yellow, Divergent Thinking,People's Choice, Visual Alchemy, Multiplicity, Gaze and Extension, Natural Selection, no limit, Internal Combustion
+Fountain Street Exhibitions: Breaking the Rules, Thrive, Juncture, Yellow Too!, Yellow, Divergent Thinking,People's Choice, Visual Alchemy, Multiplicity, Gaze and Extension, Natural Selection, no limit, Internal Combustion

 Sara Fine-Wilson Press: